Why Rumination Feels Impossible to Stop (and What Actually Helps)

 Some days will still feel heavy.
 That isn’t failure, it’s being human.
 But every time you notice the mental spiral, pause, and choose something different, you’re moving toward a quieter mind.
 Over time, that inner loop loosens, and you feel more yourself again.

-You don’t have to wait for change to happen.
+If rumination has become a persistent part of your life, talking with a therapist can help you approach it differently.
 Schedule a free therapist matching session with Insight Therapy Solutions and take that first step toward breaking free.

 Resources for Support